learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ### 2. Create a Baseline Model

-In order to evaluate how well a simple linear regression model is understanding the dependent variable, we will begin by first creating a model that predicts the mean of the dependent variable for every observation.
+In order to evaluate how youll a simple linear regression model is understanding the dependent variable, you will begin by first creating a model that predicts the mean of the dependent variable for every observation.
 Predicting the mean of `list_price` can be considered a highly naive model.
-If our simple linear regression model performs worse than this naive approach, we can safetly say that it is not a very good model.
+If our simple linear regression model performs worse than this naive approach, you can safely say that it is not a very good model.

 ### 3. Interpret a Correlation Heatmap

-To develop a simple linear regression model, we will identify the independent variable that is most correlated with our dependent variable.
-To do this this we will plot a correlation heatmap to identify the variable most correlated with `list_price`.
+To develop a simple linear regression model, you will identify the independent variable that is most correlated with our dependent variable.
+To do this this you will plot a correlation heatmap to identify the variable most correlated with `list_price`.

 ### 4. Build a Simple Linear Regression Model